YASSINEABN/2024-InnovAI-Hackathon/sehatyAi/README.md

 # SehatyAi: AI-Powered Personal Health Management App

+- Watch the video demo of our app [video-demo](https://shorturl.at/HHoY6).

 ## Background and Problem Statement

 In today's complex healthcare landscape, individuals and families face significant challenges in managing medical information, tracking health histories, and navigating healthcare services.
 Patients often struggle with: